-Mentors are expected to guide mentees during the period of the mentorship program (May 29-July 17) as they prepare submissions for the Lacuna Fund RFP.
+Mentors are expected to guide mentees during the period of the mentorship program (June 5-July 17) as they prepare submissions for the Lacuna Fund RFP.
 We ask that mentors commit at least 5 hours per project over this period.

 Mentees are expected to initiate contact with their assigned mentor and put in the work and effort necessary to prepare a submission to the Lacuna Fund RFP by July 17.